 "They call that neutral?
 That is not neutral.
 CAS is neutral and this is what CAS has awarded to me."

-In a statement, the ITF defended its position.
+In a statement released to Press Association Sport, the ITF defended its position.

 "The ITF did not 'try to ban Ms Sharapova for four years'.
 The ITF took the position that it is the independent tribunal's responsibility to determine what the appropriate sanction should be," the statement read.